MSc Computer Engineering

 With Global Velocity I guided research and development of a novel line of network security products; Creating their cloud services market.
 These products minimize information leakage and data theft from computer networks.

 Thank you for visiting my portfolio web site.

 The journey of taking an invention or new technology from concept to launch is principally a story about value-creation.
-Whether I envision a multi-faceted system for a large corporation or an app focused on one objective.
+Whether we envision a multi-faceted system for a large corporation or an app focused on one objective.
 It's a rewarding journey within an existing organization, confined to its existing human capital, legacy systems, market pressures, and regulations.
 Often, winning over people's minds is as intriguing as developing the technology.
-Inventing something novel, and building it, is especially exhilarating when the users or market do not yet exist.
+Inventing something novel and building it, is especially exhilarating when the users or market do not yet exist.

 I am infatuated with software, hardware, science, engineering, and all things technology.
 But what I am proud of the most is that I build value for people, not technology for the sake of building technology.
 I take time to understand how people work, think, and how they seek order in their jobs and lives.
 I take into account what might it take for a company to become an important player in a market.
 I bridge the gap between users and technology and weave technology into work and living spaces to aid people, to make things smarter, to work faster, to see beyond our natural limitations.